foundry-rs/starknet-foundry/docs/src/appendix/starknet-foundry-github-action.md

 ## Caching

-In order to optimize the workflow, you should cache Starknet Foundry.
-Here is an example of how to do it:
+In order to optimize the workflow, use [setup-scarb](https://github.com/marketplace/actions/setup-scarb) action, which automatically caches Scarb dependencies.

 ```yaml
 {{#include ../../example_workflows/workflow_with_cache.yml}}